 When it comes to backyard burgers off the grill, we all want the same thing: a tender and juicy burger that we can really sink our teeth into.
 There are a hundred and one ways to grill a burger, but here's an old family recipe that guarantees flavorful and juicy burgers every time.
-I first learned this recipe standing at my grandfather's knee, fascinated as he made a long "snake" on the counter.
-After filling the snake with onion and seasonings, he would pinch it closed, separate it into individual patties, and then fry them to a caramelized brown.

 This method is more than just a trick to entertain small children — it allows you to pack the burgers full of flavor without the risk of over-handling the meat.
 Overworked and compacted beef results in a dry, crumbly burger.
 Handling the meat only minimally ensures a tender texture and juicy bite.